Article updated for v2.0.6.

 When Rambox detects any app is consuming unusual amounts of CPU for a short period of time (i.e. 30 seconds), the app is marked as "idle".
 You'll be notified, so you can take any desired action, as described above in "High CPU".

-If you need to disable these notifications, you can achieve it by disabling the app's consumption monitor in general settings.
+If you need to disable these notifications, you can do so by disabling the app's consumption monitor in general settings.

 App's Info, Warning and Error notifications